-Research at Undergraduate Institutions (RUI) proposals should be submitted through its separate solicitation (NSF14-579), following its own documentation requirements.
-It must be submitted according to the deadlines in this division-wide solicitation according to the closest disciplinary match.
+Research at Undergraduate Institutions (RUI) proposals should be submitted through a separate solicitation (NSF-14-579), following the documentation requirements therein.
+Such proposals must be submitted by the deadline listed in this division-wide solicitation that corresponds to the closest disciplinary match.
 RUI proposals should also follow the Additional Information requirements specified above.